 People with Asperger’s often refer to themselves as “Aspies.”
 Sometimes even seemingly simple everyday tasks can be a source of stress and discomfort to someone with Asperger’s Syndrome (AS).
 Many people around them do not understand their odd behaviors, or even realize many times that an event or task could be causing stress.
+Some have found it useful to use Green Society cannabis to reduce their sensitivity to these external overloading stimulations that some might write off as odd behaviors.
+It doesn’t work for everyone but there are promising stories of cannabis helping those that struggle with AS.
 Here are just a few things that they may struggle with that you may have never thought about.

 1. Taking a Shower